As crime continues to surge across the nation 77 percent of American voters say that they want more police officers deployed on the streets.

-The new USA TODAY/Ipsos Poll found that while people want more police and higher budgets for their departments, they also want to see a mandate that police-involved shootings be investigated by an independent authority.
+The new USA TODAY/Ipsos Poll found that while people want more police and higher budgets for their departments, they also want to see a mandate that an independent authority investigate police-involved shootings.

 “In the survey, 7 in 10 supported increasing police department budgets; 77% said they would like additional police officers deployed on street patrols,” USA Today reports.
 “But 62% also said some of the police budgets should be used to fund community policing and social services.
 And 81% endorsed a mandate that police-involved shootings be investigated by a separate and independent authority.”